pantheon-systems/documentation/source/content/guides/edge-integrations/04-wordpress-sdk.md

 ### Install Manually

-If you do not use Composer on your project at all, you can still get started with the WordPress Edge Integrations plugin without any hassle.
-In this case, you won't be installing the SDK package, instead, go to the [Pantheon WordPress Edge Integrations Releases page](https://github.com/pantheon-systems/pantheon-wordpress-edge-integrations/releases).
+If you do not use Composer on your project, you can still get started with the WordPress Edge Integrations plugin.
+Instead of installing the SDK package, go to the [Pantheon WordPress Edge Integrations Releases page](https://github.com/pantheon-systems/pantheon-wordpress-edge-integrations/releases).

 * Download the Source Code (zip) file associated with the most recent version.